VIN-y/MissChanger/STL_Config_Instructions/README.md

   * Establish the structure of the software stack, to have a low barrier of entry while still allow customisation.

-  * Revamp the routine, to avoid firmware crashing or unsafe movement during pick-up.
+  * Revamp the tool-change routine, to avoid firmware crashing or unsafe movement during pick-up.

+  * Add fail to drop-off detection.

   * Fixed the bug where the gcode_z_offset not correctly clear out after tool-change.